kimlau08/projectiles/README.md

 ![wireframe](./wireframe/Mountain_Scene.png)
 ![wireframe](./wireframe/Game_Stop-Mountain_Scene.png)

-# Note: This game require a web server to run.
+# NOTE: This game require a web server to run.
 Simple openning the index.html file does not pull in all resources.
+#
+# The storyline: A new way has emerged to deliver goods, while maintaining minimum human contact.
+#                Two major grocers in neighboring towns are racing to reach their customers
+#                using the new technology.
+#
+#                 As the General Manager of your store, your goal is to deliver to your
+#                 customers, while trying to jam your opponent's launcher with groceries.
+#
 # Game instructinos
+# ==================
 # Goal of the game
 #	Launch a projectile to hit target object.
 The target object may be behind an obstable.
+#   Hitting your opponents target will increase score for your opponent, but not yours.
 #
 # Players:
 #	There are 2 players are allowed.
 Red player on left.
 Green player on right.
 #	Each player has a launcher, which he can use to launcher a projectile.
-Each player has a limited number of projectiles.
+#   Each player has a limited number of projectiles (groceries)
 #	Either red player of green player can start first.
 #	Player decides among themselves who is Red player, and who is Green player.
+#   There is infinite headroom.
+Projectiles (groceries) may fly beyond the screen,
+#      they will come back due to gravity.
 #
-# To start game
-#	Select one of the 2 games by clicking on the game and click Start Game button.
-#
 # To play game
 #	Aim the launcher using the following slide controls:
 #		Horizontal position
 #		Angle
-#		Force
+#		Force (NOTE: groceries would not lauch if Force is zero)
 #
 # To Win game.
 There are 2 ways
 #   1) The opponent's launcher is hit.